“Universal Heritage site of Enjoyment”

 Shoes have become an obstacle.
 They quickly get thrown under a palm tree.
 Another shot of aguardiente and we resume.
 “Se sufra pero se goza!” shouts one of our newly made friends.
 “We suffer it but we enjoy it!”
 Hips in perfect synchronisation, turning, turning, vibrating knees, feverish foot work, cool grass beneath, a perfect star filled sky above.

-It is a moment of intense happiness, dancing with carefree abandon amidst palm trees and shooting stars, the Caribbean sea just metres away.
-Saying goodbye to 2011, sure that in 2012 things will be different, fresher, desires realised, gone, finished, those grey moments, the clumsiness of the year just past.
+It is a moment of intense happiness, dancing with carefree abandon amidst palm trees and shooting stars, the

 It occurs to me that we rarely write about joy.